yehrite/populationChecker/README.md

 This script represents what I learned throughout an introductory Python course.

-The goal of the script is to use retrieved HTML data from www.py.land
+This script is a population data scrubber that retrieves a file from an online queue, processes its contents against the latest population data from an API, and writes discrepancies to an output file.